beadebona/beadebona/README.md

 ### Hi there 👋

-##I'm Beatriz, a FrontEnd Developer and studying to be Full Stack Developer.
+## I'm Beatriz, a FrontEnd Developer and studying to be Full Stack Developer.
 Bellow you can see some of my recents projects.
-🌱 I’m currently learning Typescript
+🌱 I’m currently learning Typescript and NextJs

 <div>
 <a href="https://github.com/seu-usuário-aqui">